THESE ARE OUR WITNESSES?

 Written by David Sanders

-(Background: Fredrick Freeman was wrongfully convicted of the murder of Scott Macklem, who was shot in a Port Huron Community College parking lot on November 5, 1986.
+(Background: Temujin Kensu (aka., Fredrick Freeman) was wrongfully convicted of the murder of Scott Macklem, who was shot in a Port Huron Community College parking lot on November 5, 1986.
 He was sentenced to the mandatory term of life in prison without parole and has now served 32 years in prison for a crime he did not commit.
-Every impartial and professional assessment of his case has concluded that Freeman is wholly innocent.)
+Every impartial and professional assessment of his case has concluded that Kensu is wholly innocent.)

 Reliable witnesses are an important element for the defense or the prosecution in any crime.
-As you will see in the following, witnesses for Freeman provide a solid, virtually unassailable alibi, while the prosecution’s witnesses offer no reasonable argument that Freeman was anywhere near the murder scene.
+As you will see in the following, witnesses for Kensu provide a solid, virtually unassailable alibi, while the prosecution’s witnesses offer no reasonable argument that Kensu was anywhere near the murder scene.